East Oakland, Oakland, California: Elmhurst

 Elmhurst was originally a separate town, it was annexed by Oakland in 1909, and today is considered part of East Oakland.
 Although it was historically a white working-class neighborhood, it became predominantly African American after World War II, and today, Latinos now form about half of Elmhurst's population.
 Elmhurst was the site of one of the large carbarns for the Key System's streetcars, the Elmhurst Carhouse.
 Chevrolet opened an auto assembly plant in Elmhurst in 1915, which shut down in the 1960s.

 Brookfield Village

-Located near the Oakland International Airport.
+Located near the Oakland San Francisco Bay Airport.
 The main streets are 98th Avenue and Edes Avenue.
 The Brookfield District is located from 85th Avenue to 98th Avenue.
 Brookfield Village stops at the Union Pacific (formerly Southern Pacific) train tracks after Railroad Avenue.
 Brookfield Village was built during the early 1900s.
 It later had a home-building boom during World War II in response to the influx of workers needed for the war industries, on land which had been zoned for industrial uses.
 In the 1990s, the neighborhood held an annual summer get-together called the Never Worry Picnic as a contrast to a crime rate that is 191% higher than the national average.